Computability of the Channel Reliability Function and Related Bounds: Definitions and Basic Results

 We need further basic concepts for computability.
 We want to investigate the function $E(W,R)$ and the upper bounds like $E_{sp}(W,R)$ and $E_{ex}(W,R)$ for $k\in\NN$ as functions of $W$ and $R$.
 These functions are generally only well defined for fixed channels $W$ on sub-intervals of $[0,C(W)]$ as functions depending on $R$.
 For example, for $W\in\CH$ with $C_0(W)> 0$, $E(W,R)$ is infinite for $R <C_0(W)$.
 Hence, $E(W,R)$ must be examined and computed as a function of $R$ on the interval $(C_0(W),C(W)]$.
 Similar statements also apply to the other functions that have already been introduced.
 We now fix non-trivial alphabets $\X,\Y$ and the corresponding set $\CHc$ of the computable channels and $R\in\RR_c$.

-\begin{Definition}[Turing computable channel function] We call a function $f:\CHc\to\RR_c$ a Turing computable channel function if there is a Turing machine that converts any program for the representation of $W\in\CHc$, $W$ arbitrarily into a program for the computation of $f(W)$, that is, $f(W)=TM_f(W)$, $W\in\CHc$. \end{Definition} We want to determine whether there is a closed form for the channel reliability function.
-For this we need the following definition, which we will go into in more detail in the remark below. \begin{Definition}[Turing computable performance function] Let $\bot$ be a symbol.
+\begin{Definition}[Turing computable channel function] We call a function $f:\CHc\to\RR_c$ a Turing computable channel function if there is a Turing machine that converts any program for the representation of $W\in\CHc$, $W$ arbitrary into a program for the computation of $f(W)$, that is, $f(W)=TM_f(W)$, $W\in\CHc$. \end{Definition} We want to determine whether there is a closed form for the channel reliability function.
+For this we need the following definition, which we discuss in more details in Remark~\ref{R24} below. \begin{Definition}[Turing computable performance function] Let $\bot$ be a symbol.
 We call a function $F:\CH_c\times\RR_c^+\to \RR_c\cup \{\bot\}$ a Turing computable performance function if there are two Turing computable channel functions $\uf$ and $\of$ with $\uf(W)\leq\of(W)$ for $W\in\CHc$, and a Turing machine $TM_F$, which is defined for input $R\in\RR_c^+$ and $W\in\CHc$.
-The Turing machine stops if and only if $R\in (\uf(W),\of(W))$ and the Turing machine $TM_F$ delivers $F(W,R)=TM_F(W,R)$.
+The Turing machine $TM_F$ stops for the variables $R\in\RR_c^+$ and $W\in\CHc$ and any representation for $W$ and $R$ as input if and only if $R\in (\uf(W),\of(W))$ and the Turing machine $TM_F$ delivers $F(W,R)=TM_F(W,R)$.
 If $R\not\in (\uf(W),\of(W))$, then $TM_F$ does not stop. \end{Definition} \begin{Remark} The requirement for function $F:\CH_c\times\RR_c^+\to \RR_c\cup \{\bot\}$ to be a Turing-computable performance function is relatively weak.
 For example, let's take $W$ and $R$ as inputs.
 Then the interval $(\uf(W),\of(W))$ is computed first.
 If $R$ is now in the interval $((\uf(W),\of(W))$, then the Turing machine $TM_F$ must stop for the input $(W, R)$ and deliver the result for $F(W,R)$.
 We impose no requirements on the behavior of the Turing machine for input $W$ and $R\not\in (\uf(W),\of(W))$.
 In particular, the Turing machine $TM_F$ does not have to stop for the input $(W, R)$ in this case.